This-Is-Prince/agent-other-sdks/docs/polymarket.md

 Polymarket is a decentralized prediction market platform that allows users to bet on the outcome of future events.
 The platform uses blockchain technology to create transparent and efficient markets, with outcomes determined by real-world events.

-The platform operates on Polygon (formerly Matic), an Ethereum scaling solution that allows for faster and cheaper transactions.
+The platform operates exclusively on Polygon (formerly Matic), an Ethereum scaling solution that allows for faster and cheaper transactions.

 Note: Trading on Polymarket may be restricted in certain jurisdictions.
 Please ensure compliance with your local regulations before using this plugin.